Our best accounting software for small businesses

 There are a lot of options when it comes to choosing accounting software, from well-known vendors to solutions targeting specific sectors and businesses.
 Here’s what you need to know to navigate to the best solution for your business:

-Decide the type of software
+Determine the right type of accounting software

-Locate potential providers
+Identify potential providers

 Perform your evaluation